PART 1 - Program Description

 2. The Mayor will review the recommendations of the Neighborhood STAR Board and forward his/her recommendations to the City Council.

-3. The City Council, in turn, will review the Mayor’s recommendations and adopt by resolution a final list of Neighborhood STAR proposals.
+3. The City Council, in turn, will review the Mayor’s recommendations and adopt by resolution a final list of funded Neighborhood STAR proposals.

 PART 5 - Matching Fund Requirements